MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_06_explore_sentinel.md

 1. From the Access control page, select **+Add**, then select **Add role assignment**.

 1. The Add role assignment window opens.
 Select the drop-down arrow in the Select a role field to display the available roles.
 In the select a role search box, enter **sentinel** to view the 4 roles associated with Sentinel.
 As a best practice you should assign the least privilege required for the role.
-For this convenience of this lab, enter **Owner** in the searchbox and select **Owner** from the results. .
+For the convenience of this lab, enter **Owner** in the searchbox and select **Owner** from the results.
+As a reference, review permissions in Azure Sentinel:  https://docs.microsoft.com/en-us/azure/sentinel/roles

 1. From the list of users displayed, select **MOD Administrator**.